dylan-chong/fzf_similar.vim/README.md

 # fzf-similar.vim

-`fzf_similar.vim` is a plug in for finding files similar to the one you are currently editing.
+`fzf_similar.vim` is a simple plug in for finding files similar to the one you are currently editing.
 This plugin uses a custom FZF query to find the similar files, and present the list of results.

 ## Installation